You Deserve Design Magazine Worthy Roof Shingles For Your Home.AffordableBuilt to LastGuaranteed Quality

 Architectural Shingle Attributes

-Architectural shingles have one of the longest roof lifespans in the industry.
+They have one of the longest roof lifespans in the industry.
 Fiberglass adds tensile and compressive strength to any material.
 Combining this with the sturdy composition of asphalt brings better longevity to the roofing material.
 On the other hand, laminate reduces the risk of moisture infiltration.
 This result prevents the growth of roof-damaging life forms such as mold, mildew, and fungi.
-Typical asphalt shingles have an average lifespan of 20-30 years.
-In contrast, architectural shingles live longer.
-Manufacturers estimate them to live as long as 30-40 years with premium architectural shingles surviving for 50 years or more.
-Below is a list of the attributes that contributes to the durability and longevity of architectural shingles.
+Typical asphalt has an average lifespan of 20-30 years.
+In contrast, architectural styles last longer.
+Manufacturers estimate them to live as long as 30-40 years with premium architectural surviving for 50 years or more.

-Main Difference Between Standard Asphalt Shingles & Architectural Shingles
+Main Difference Between Standard Asphalt & Architectural styles

-Asphalt shingles are one of the go-to choices for most homeowners.
+Asphalt is one of the go-to choices for most homeowners.
 They are easy to install, cost-effective, and adds beautiful curb appeal to any home.
-However, asphalt shingles only last around 30 years or less.
-In addition, replacing aging shingles with asphalt on old properties only to do so much for property value.
-Standard asphalt shingles also comes in one standard cutout, making it look like 3 separate pieces of shingles when it is only one.
-Architectural shingles don't have any cutouts and have an additional asphalt layer laminated to the lower portion of the shingle.
+However, asphalt only last around 30 years or less.
+In addition, replacing them with asphalt on old properties only to do so much for property value.
+Standard asphalt styles also come in one standard cutout, making it look like 3 separate pieces when there is only one.
+They don’t have any cutouts and have an additional asphalt layer laminated to the lower portion of the shingle.
 This gives the dimensional look that gives them their name.
-This dimensional look could provide a revived look to an older property, which will not only boost the property's curb appeal, but provide added strength to your roof, protecting your home from harsh climates.
+This dimensional look could provide a revived look to an older property, which will not only boost the property’s curb appeal, but provide added strength to your roof, protecting your home from harsh climates.

-Architectural shingles have a bolder, premium, and glamorous appearance.
-They look like embossed and engraved shingles if contractors install them properly.
-Architectural shingles are installed in the same manner as the other asphalt shingle variants.
+They have a bolder, premium, and glamorous appearance.
+They look like embossed and engraved if contractors install them properly.
 However, instead of three-tab patterns, contractors can install them in a symmetrical manner.
 The thicker material will make any roof appear strong and durable, which is helpful when trying to improve the home’s value.
-Asphalt shingles make a roof look durable during its early years, however, if left unattended to, the shingles could make properties look aged and troubled.
+Asphalt makes a roof look durable during its early years, however, if left unattended to, they could make properties look aged and troubled.

-Our certified roofing contractors offer a wide variety when it comes to your choice of architectural shingles.
-The team at Infinite Roofing is certified in the IKO or GAF shingles installation, so you know that your roof will be installed correctly the first time and look great when it’s all done.
+The team at Infinite Roofing is certified in the IKO or GAF installation, so you know that your roof will be installed correctly the first time and look great when it’s all done.

-Standard asphalt shingles have pretty good durability and gorgeous curb appeal.
+Standard asphalt has pretty good durability and gorgeous curb appeal.
 However, their median prices will not make your property stand out in any neighborhood.
-The affordability of typical asphalt shingles will allow any homeowner to add them to their home.
-Therefore, you’ll need architectural shingles to upgrade your curb appeal.
+The affordability of typical asphalt will allow any homeowner to add them to their home.
 With your home standing out from the crowd, you can quickly improve its overall appraisal value and even hasten its sale in the future.

-Asphalt shingles have an average lifespan of 20-30 years.
-On the other hand, architectural shingles have more than 30-40 years of lifespan.
-Premium asphalt shingles have around the same lifespan as architectural shingles.
+Has an average lifespan of 20-30 years.
+On the other hand, architectural styles have more than 30-40 years of lifespan.
+Premium asphalt has around the same lifespan as architectural.
 However, they have less curb appeal & functional features in comparison to architectural variants.
 Premium architectural shingle variants have a lifespan of 50 years or more, however, they cost just as much as metal roofs.

-Architectural shingles cost about 30 to 50 dollars per bundle.
+Costs range from around 30 to 50 dollars per bundle.
 Most manufacturers sell them 100 to 150 per square.
 Provided their thick material, and durability, the added expense is understandable.
-Typical 3 tab shingles cost about 10 to 15 dollars per bundle and 50 to 70 dollars per square.
+Typical 3 tabs cost about 10 to 15 dollars per bundle and 50 to 70 dollars per square.

 Laminate resists scratches.
 If combined with fiberglass, they have improved resistance.
-Architectural shingles will withstand multiple hailstorms, heavy rainstorms, and snow.
-They are three to four times thicker and durable than three tab shingles.
+They will withstand multiple hailstorms, heavy rainstorms, and snow.
+They are three to four times thicker and durable than three tab style.

 However, it pays to have an inspection every few years.
 In fact, always have an inspection after a strong hailstorm.
 Both pea and softball-sized hailstones will damage even the sturdiest architectural shingle roofs.

-Architectural shingles are multi-layered asphalt shingles.
-Therefore, they are inches thicker when you compare them to their predecessors.
-The fiberglass-asphalt and fiberglass-laminate composites in most architectural shingles also add to the thickness.
+Multi-layered and therefore, they are inches thicker when you compare them to their predecessors.
+The fiberglass-asphalt and fiberglass-laminate composites in most architectural styles also add to the thickness.
 However, the thickness is part of its appeal and adds strength to the roofing material.

-Architectural shingles’ thickness contributes to its extra weight.
-They are 50 percent heavier than typical shingles.
+The thickness contributes to its extra weight, and are 50 percent heavier.
 Therefore, contractors will suggest the construction of reinforced roofing joists.
-Asphalt shingles require no additional roofing joists even with thick underlayment in place.
+Asphalt requires no additional roofing joists even with thick underlayment in place.

-The thicker material of architectural shingles requires a special, thicker adhesive and roofing nails.
 Due to these requirements, contractors may use additional manpower and specifically designed equipment to ensure proper installation.
-Architectural shingles can break apart if roofers hammer on a nail too long.
+They can break apart if roofers hammer on a nail too long.

-Therefore, architectural shingles are just a notch more difficult to install than asphalt shingles.
+Therefore, they are just a notch more difficult to install than asphalt.
 Since your contractor will most likely use more time to install them, the installation service may be more costly, but would be worth the expense in return for proper installation.
 Trying to replace them on your own will still require special tools.

-Although they may take longer to install, architectural shingles can be easy to cut and fit into difficult corners and crevices.
+Although they may take longer to install, it can be easy to cut and fit into difficult corners and crevices.
 This makes installing them relatively easier than other roofing materials like slate, tile, and stone, especially with roofs that have intricate architectural features.
-Architectural shingles don’t need extra support built under them as traditional asphalt shingles do, so despite being heavier, they actually put less stress on your roof.
+No extra support is needed under them as traditional asphalt do, so despite being heavier, they actually put less stress on your roof.
 As a result, they are appropriate for a wide variety of ages and styles of housing including older homes.
-Altogether, the convenience of architectural shingles can save a lot in regard to roof installation costs.
+Altogether, the convenience of them can save a lot in regard to roof installation costs.